Loading

 ACTUAL_LOGGED_IN_USER_ID005XXXXXXXXXXX3 (Anand)

-Cause: From the log, the admin determines that Anand (005XXXXXXXXXXX3) can’t change the owner of Contact C1 because Anand doesn’t have full access to the contact’s parent Account A1 (001XXXXXXXXXXX4) and his teammate Ciara (005XXXXXXXXXXX2) doesn’t already have read access to the Account A1.
+Anand (005XXXXXXXXXXX3) can't change the owner of Contact C1 because Anand doesn't have full access to the contact's parent Account A1 (001XXXXXXXXXXX4) and his teammate Ciara (005XXXXXXXXXXX2) doesn't already have read access to Account A1.

-Solution: Either the admin or account owner must first grant Ciara read access to the account or someone with the required permissions (such as the account owner or admin) can directly change the contact’s owner.
+Either the admin or account owner must first grant Ciara read access to the account, or someone with the required permissions (such as the account owner or admin) can directly change the contact's owner.

-Edwin is the owner of Opportunity O1, but isn’t the owner of the opportunity’s parent account, Account A1.
+Edwin is the owner of Opportunity O1, but isn't the owner of the opportunity's parent account, Account A1.
 A teammate, Charlie, is granted edit access to Opportunity O1 through a manual share.
 Charlie tries to change the parent account on Opportunity O1 to Account A2.
-Note that Charlie isn’t the owner of Account A2 (he has only edit access and is below the account owner in the role hierarchy) and Edwin doesn’t have access to Account A2.
-Charlie sees an error and can’t complete the operation.
-After Charlie sees the error, the admin can query the event log file.
-The admin sees that there are two logs with the same REQUEST_ID.
-The admin focuses on these values:
+Charlie isn't the owner of Account A2 (he has only edit access and is below the account owner in the role hierarchy) and Edwin doesn't have access to Account A2.
+Charlie sees an error and can't complete the operation.
+After Charlie sees the error, the admin queries the event log file and finds two logs with the same REQUEST_ID.

 FieldValue